An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem

 \section{Introduction}

-\IEEEPARstart{T}{he} Vehicle Routing Problem (VRP) is one of the most widely researched problems in Transportation and Operations Research \cite{ref1}.
-This is mainly because the VRP has a simple basic structure \cite{ref2} and broad practicality in real-world problems.
-The VRP variants have appeared in many fields of human life \cite{ref3,ref4}, especially in the logistic industry that is flourishing with the development of the globalization.
-Effective routing scheduling can save a lot of cost (generally ranging from 5\% to 20\%) \cite{ref5}, which is of great significance for improving distribution efficiency \cite{ref1,ref6,ref7,ref8,ref9} and increasing economic benefits of enterprises \cite{ref10,ref11,ref12}.
+\IEEEPARstart{T}{he} VRP is one of the most widely researched problems in transportation and operations research areas \cite{ref1}.
+The canonical VRP has a simple structure and can be seen as a basic discrete combinatorial optimization problem.
+Many optimization problems can be transformed into the form of the VRP.
+Hence, the VRP can be used to demonstrate the optimization performance of different algorithms, which can help to design efficient algorithms.
+Moreover, the VRP has significant practicality in the real world.
+VRP variants have appeared in many fields \cite{ref6,ref7}, particularly in the logistic industry that is flourishing with the development of the globalization.
+Effective routing optimization can save a lot of cost (generally ranging from 5\% to 20\%) \cite{ref8}, which is of great significance for improving distribution efficiency \cite{ref1,ref9,ref10,ref11,ref12} and increasing economic benefits of enterprises \cite{ref13,ref14,ref15}.
+The VRP is still continuously attracting attention from researchers \cite{ref4, ref23}.
+However, it is still an challenging optimization task due to the NP-hard characteristic \cite{ref24} and its different complex variants.